jgoalby/jgoalby.github.io/games/template/readme.md

   Have a way to get the settings from the settings plugin

 # Next: General
-- Add more buttons next to copy.
-Clear, stop, show error, warn, info, etc.
-- Add a text box to issue commands to the console.
-Maybe very simplified and logging based.
-- Add a compact view option to the console.
-Not sure if thats just CSS or not?
-  - Need to change the class on main container to be compact
 - Enemy sounds through audio plugin via world
 - See if I can make options better, register options somehow?
 Plugin too?
 - Use the new button throughout the project now